 +

-Any changes to a building's use or occupancy need to be permitted by the Land Use Department.
-These changes need to follow the International Fire Code (IFC) 2021.
-Any plans will need to be prepared by a registered design professional per Section 104.8.2 of the IFC 2021 in order to be submitted to the Fire Marshal’s Office.
-At this point, the Fire Marshal’s Office will review the plans to ensure it meets IFC 2021.
+Any changes to a building’s use or occupancy must be permitted by the Land Use Department and comply with the International Fire Code (IFC) 2021.
+Plans must be prepared by a registered design professional via IFC and will be reviewed by the Fire Marshal’s Office for compliance.

 When was the last time my nearest fire hydrant was inspected/tested?